rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 > Extent of manifestation: <CITE>[8], 260, [2] leaves</CITE>
 > Note on extent of manifestation: <CITE>Numbered leaves with text on both sides</CITE>

 <a name="6.21.421.3">6.21.421.3</a> Record the number on the last numbered page or leaf of each numbered sequence as the basic statement of extent, with any necessary additions according to relevant rules, e.g., [6.21.4225.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4225.1), for the addition of unnumbered pages or leaves.
 Record arabic and roman numerals as they appear in the manifestation.
 Record roman numerals uppercase or lowercase as they appear.
 If the pages or leaves are lettered rather than numbered, record the first and last letters followed by the word  indicating pages or leaves.
-Use arabic numerals to designate pages, etc. that are numbered in words or in characters other than arabic or roman numerals and always make an explantory [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) (see [6.215.421.3](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.421.3)).
+Use arabic numerals to designate pages, etc. that are numbered in words or in characters other than arabic or roman numerals and always make an explanatory [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) (see [6.215.421.3](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.421.3)).

 >Example:
 > <CITE>xvi, 17-328 pages</CITE>

 <a name="6.21.421.4">6.21.421.4</a> If the leaves are all or chiefly non-letterpress, record them as leaves or pages of text rather than as leaves or pages of plates as in [6.21.426](/DCRMR/phys-desc/Extent-of-manifestation/#621426-leaves-or-pages-of-plates).
-In [Details of production method](/DCRMR/phys-desc/Details-of-production-method/), always record that the leaves are non-letterpress (see [6.275.3.1](/DCRMR/phys-desc/Details-of-production-method/#6.275.3.1)).
+Always record that the leaves are non-letterpress in [Details of production method](/DCRMR/phys-desc/Details-of-production-method/) (see [6.275.3.1](/DCRMR/phys-desc/Details-of-production-method/#6.275.3.1)).

 >Example:
 > Extent of manifestation: <CITE>LXXVI leaves</CITE>